Perks & Flaws

 You are unused to danger, or perhaps a little too used to it, and when danger arrives, you look out for number one.
 You will never willingly enter a combat situation.
 If you are forced to go into a dangerous situation, you automatically gain Terror until the danger has passed.

-You have offended a deity or spirit and have been cursed by them.
+You have offended a deity or spirit and have been damned by them.
 All rites you officiate or participate in gain one vulgarity, and you are unable to use Prayer or Confidence even if you are not a priest.
 This is permanent and cannot be removed.
-Cursed can stack with Faith in Self.
+Thrice-Damned can stack with Faith in Self.

 You are not one for rough treatment and hard work.
 Taking a Strike to any of your limbs is enough to Down you.